GPurgatorio/Master-Computer-Science-ICT/README.md

 </p>

 **What is a cloud service?**
 Cloud services are IT resources that are packaged by the service providers and are offered to the consumers.
 Once constituent IT resources are provisioned and configured, a service is instantiated.
-The instantiated service is called a service instance.

 **Service layer**
 The service layer of the cloud infrastructure enables a provider to define services and a consumer to self-provision services.
 Additionally, it presents cloud interfaces to the consumers, enabling them to consume deployed services.